top of page

 ABOUT DR. LANDAU

-I believe that eating disorders are never simply about food.
-They are complex, layered responses to pain, attachment, identity, and the search for safety.
-My work begins by holding space for all of that complexity, without judgment, and without rushing toward resolution.
+They are complex, layered responses to pain, attachment, identity, and the need to feel safe.
+My work begins with all of that, without judgment, and without pushing toward answers before the questions are fully understood.

 SERVICES